concon2015/Book-Reviews/Learn PowerShell in a Month of Lunches/cheatsheet.md

 ## Chapter 13

 WSMan stands for Web Services for Management.
 This is the communication protocol for remote powershell.
-This opererates over HTTP and HTTPS.
+This operates over HTTP and HTTPS.
 (Note: traffic is still encrypted over http).
 WSMan runs via the WinRM process.
 This is installed by default on Windows but not enabled.
 Can be enabled via GPO.

 PowerShell remoting can be done with (Windows), macOS, and Linux over SSH